-- 6.8.2.1.24 The protective lining shall be so designed that its leakproofness remains intact, whatever the deformation liable to occur in normal conditions of carriage (see 6.8.2.1.2). - 6.8.2.1.25 The thermal insulation shall be so designed as not to hinder access to, or the operation of, filling and discharge devices and safety valves. - 6.8.2.1.26 If shells intended for the carriage of flammable liquids having a flash-point of not more than 61°C are fitted with non-metallic protective linings (inner layers), the shells and the protective linings shall be so designed that no danger of ignition from electrostatic charges can occur. - 6.8.2.1.27 Shells intended for the carriage of liquids All parts of a tank-container intended for the having a flash-point of not more than 61 C or for the carriage of flammable gases, or of not more than 61 C, flammable gases, or UN No.1361 carbon or UN No.1361 carbon black, packing group II, shall be linked to the chassis by means of at least one good electrical connection.
-Any metal contact capable of causing electrochemical corrosion shall be avoided.
-Shells shall be provided with at least one earth fitting clearly marked with the symbol " \pm ", capable of being electrically connected.
+- 6.8.2.1.24 The protective lining shall be so designed that its leakproofness remains intact, whatever the deformation liable to occur in normal conditions of carriage (see 6.8.2.1.2). - 6.8.2.1.25 The thermal insulation shall be so designed as not to hinder access to, or the operation of, filling and discharge devices and safety valves.

+6.8.2.1.26 If shells intended for the carriage of flammable liquids having a flash-point of not more than 60 °C are fitted with non-metallic protective linings (inner layers), the shells and the protective linings shall be so designed that no danger of ignition from electrostatic charges can occur.

+6.8.2.1.27 Shells intended for the carriage of liquids All parts of a tank-container intended for the having a flash-point of not more than 60 °C carriage of liquids having a flash-point of or for the carriage of flammable gases, or of not more than 60 °C, flammable gases, or UN No.1361 carbon or UN No.1361 carbon UN No.1361 carbon or UN No.1361 carbon black, packing group II, shall be linked to black, packing group II, shall be capable of the chassis by means of at least one good being electrically earthed.
+Any metal electrical connection.
+Any metal contact contact capable of causing electrochemical corrosion shall be avoided. capable of causing electrochemical corrosion shall be avoided.
+Shells shall be provided with at least one earth fitting clearly marked with the symbol " $\frac{1}{\pm}$ ", capable of being electrically connected.